Science & Technology

 Building the SMR Ecosystem

-Together, these efforts can turn nuclear energy from a specialized research project into the foundation for sustainable exploration on the Moon and beyond.
+All in all, these efforts can turn nuclear energy into a foundation for sustainable exploration on the Moon and beyond. .

 Key Policy Actions

-• Strengthen research and manufacturing capacity by investing in national labs, UARCs, and domestic supply chains to accelerate technology readiness and workforce development.
+• Strengthen manufacturing and research capabilities through investment at national labs, UARCs, FFRDCs, and the private sector to accelerate technological innovation and workforce development.